bauxy/slate/source/index.html.md

     "last_name" : "...",
     "email" : "must.be@unique.and.valid",
     "phone_number" : "...",
-    "address" : URL of an Address object,
-    "is_member" : true | false,
+    "address" : "URL of an Address object", "is_member" : true | false,
-    "relation_to_member" : URL of a Patient object if not "is_member", "relationship_type" : "Self" | "Spouse" | "Child" | "Other",
+    "relation_to_member" : "URL of a Patient object if not "is_member"", "relationship_type" : "Self" | "Spouse" | "Child" | "Other",
     "dob" : ISO-8601 datetime (date of birth)
 }